 - 1. Be at least 18 years old; - 2.
-Have a GED or high school diploma; - 3.
-Have required credentials, license, certification, and training to provide services; - 4.
-Possess current First Aid and CPR certification; - 5.
-Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a; - 6.
-Complete necessary pre/in-service training based on the Person-Centered Plan; - 7.
-Complete the training designated by DDA.
-After July 1, 2019, all new hires must complete the DDA required training prior to independent service delivery;

-- 8. Possess a valid driver's license, if the operation of a vehicle is necessary to provide services; and - 9.
+Have required credentials, license, or certification as noted below; - 3.
+Possess current first aid and CPR certification; - 4.
+Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a; - 5.
+Complete necessary pre/in-service training based on the Person-Centered Plan; - 6.
+Possess a valid driver's license, if the operation of a vehicle is necessary to provide services; and - 7.
 Have automobile insurance for all automobiles that are owned, leased, and/or hired and used in the provision of services.